 The first act of “Heathers” starts out masterfully chaotic, with its uncensored jokes, bouncy choreography, and lewd introductions.
 It seamlessly sets up the high school division between the cool and the lame.
 Musical Director Greg Giovanini did a wonderful job bringing the musical bubbliness, sassiness, and emoness to the stage.
 Eventually it gets a little more serious after some “deaths” occur, but even those provide ample sources of comedy.

-The second act mostly consists of Veronica trying to clean up the mess she helped create as she comes to the rationalization that her well-read lover is insanely crazy and may have a god complex.
+The second act mostly consists of Veronica trying to clean up the mess she helped create as she comes to the realization that her well-read lover is insanely crazy and may have a god complex.
 The production was enjoyable, but I have to admit, it could have been even more enjoyable if it was tad shorter.
 Even so, “Heathers” was perfect in its raunchiness, vulgarity, satire, and its performers.
 Smith was wonderful, but going into the performance after hearing rave reviews, I had the expectation she would be nothing less.
 It was Leblond who unexpectedly stole the show for me, with his intense stare, perfectly in tune serenade to his slurpee and 7/11, and the way he shivered when talking about his next kill.
 The kid knows how to play a good psychopath, let me tell you.

 Everything is funny and uncomfortable, big enough to the point where you just have to sit there and take it; to let yourself laugh without the guilt.
 Or as Veronica might say, “Lick it up, baby.
 Lick it up.”